Addablestone13/Newgrounds.IO-for-Stencyl/README.md

 ✅ Scoreboard posting (partially working — no success message returned yet)

-✅ get the player's NewGrounds Username
+✅ Get the player's NewGrounds Username

 ✅ Check if user is signed into NewGrounds